mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 )
 ```

-As the Cats Effect library was just released, we use version `1.0.0-M21` of http4s library that integrates with it.
+As version 3 of the Cats Effect library was just released, we use version `1.0.0-M21` of http4s library that integrates with it.
 Even though it's not a release version, the API should be stable enough to build something.
+Moreover, this version of http4s uses Scala 2.13 as the target language.

 Now that we have the library dependencies, we will create a small HTTP server with the endpoints described above.
 Hence, we will take the following steps: